-Manhattan Scientifics Inc. (www.MHTX.com) is a publicly traded company that has two wholly owned units in the nanomedicine space.
+Manhattan Scientifics Inc. (www.MHTX.com) is a publicly traded company that has acquired, funded and is a substantial owner of two technologies in the nanomedicine space.
 One of these called Senior Scientific LLC www.SeniorScientific.com The other is called, Metallicum, Inc. www.Metallicum.com: Here, on our parent company MSI website, one can read our summary of both nanotechnologies.
 Manhattan Scientifics management's business plan is to bring product to the market under IP royalty-bearing licenses to major industrial partners.

 Senior Scientific LLC is focused on the Early Detection of Cancer space and was founded in 1996 for the purpose of developing a new more sensitive technology for detecting cancer (or other disease states) in the body.
 The founder was renowned physicist Edward R. Flynn, PhD., that sought to combine the properties of super paramagnetic nanoparticles with low magnetic field detectors to make the phenomenon of magnetic relaxometry (MRX) work as a sensitive and specific system.
 The company was principally funded through Small Business Innovative Research grants from the National Institutes of Health and the Department of Defense (approximately $7.5M from multiple grants) until it was acquired by Manhattan Scientifics (OTB: MHTX) on June 1, 2011.
 Some $16M has been invested to date.